99souls/ariadne/md/operator-telemetry-guide.md

 ```

 3. Start engine and run the telemetry HTTP adapter (or integrated main) to expose `/metrics`, `/healthz`, `/readyz`.

+If `metricsBackend: otel` is selected an OpenTelemetry in-process meter is used; you must configure exporters externally (future iteration will surface hooks).
+Label support is now present (Iteration 6/7) with internal cardinality tracking and a one-time warning counter (`ariadne_internal_cardinality_exceeded_total`).
+Choosing `noop` forces a no‑op provider even if `metricsEnabled: true` (useful for test isolation).

 ## 3. Key Dashboards (Recommended Panels)